 President Edward J. Ray

-OSU’s branch campus in Bend will expand to a four-year university in the fall of 2015 to serve the education, economic and community needs of Central Oregon.
-Additionally, Dr. Ray has launched a Marine Studies Initiative—a university-wide effort involving all of Oregon State’s colleges and the OSU Hatfield Marine Science Center in Newport.
-During the next decade OSU will expand its marine studies education, research and outreach programs as part of this effort.
+OSU-Cascades, the university’s branch campus in Bend, expanded to a four-year university in 2015.
+A new 10-acre campus will open in the fall of 2016 to serve the education, economic and community needs of Central Oregon.
+Additionally, Dr. Ray has launched the Marine Studies Initiative — a university-wide effort involving all of Oregon State’s colleges and the OSU Hatfield Marine Science Center in Newport.
+During the next decade, the university will expand its marine studies education, research and outreach programs as part of this effort.

 Enrollment has grown to more than 30,000 students, making OSU the state’s largest university.
-Oregon State was ranked among the top research universities in 2014, and its online Ecampus program was ranked No. 5 for undergraduate degrees in 2015—both by U.S. News & World Report.
+Oregon State was ranked among the top research universities in 2014, and its online Ecampus program has been ranked in the top 10 for undergraduate degrees for the past two years — both by U.S. News & World Report.
+Oregon State was also one of only 44 colleges and universities named Best Buys in the 2016 Fiske Guide to Colleges.

 Under Dr. Ray’s leadership, Oregon State completed its first major capital campaign, an historic achievement for the university.
 The Campaign for OSU raised $1.14 billion and included contributions from more than 106,000 donors.
 The campaign helped to build or renovate 28 OSU buildings; endow 79 new faculty positions; and created more than 600 new scholarship and fellowship funds for 3,200 students.